jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/30_build_custom_model/20_load_juptyer_notebook.md

 +++
-title = "x.2 Load a Jupyter Notebook Application" chapter = true weight =  20
+title = "x.2 Jupyter Notebooks"
+chapter = true
+weight =  20
 +++

-## x.2 Load a Jupyter Notebook Application
+## x.2 Jupyter Notebooks

-This is the managed Jupyter notebook console.
-From here you can upload Jupyter notebook application files that contain descriptive steps as well as code to execute.
+In the managed Jupyter notebook console, you can upload Jupyter notebook application files that contain descriptive steps as well as code to execute.
 You can also use the workspace to upload data for processing and formatting for a Sagemaker training job.

 ## Load a Jupyter Notebook Application

 A prebuilt Jupyter notebook file has been built for this lab.

-**Right-click** this [Jupyter-Analogue-Guage-Application](notebooks/analogue-guage-augmented-manifest-training.ipynb) link and select **‘Save Link As’** to download the file to local directory.
+**Right-click** this [Jupyter-Analogue-Guage-Application](jupyter/analogue-guage-augmented-manifest-training.ipynb) link and select **‘Save Link As’** to download the file to local directory.

 ### Uploading